ROUND DANCING — CHOREOGRAPHED BALLROOM

 1a,2,3a,4;

 This is the figure where the samba bounce can best be used.
 In semi-closed position, lead foot free, step forward on "1," knees soft, pelvis forward, drawing trail foot toward lead.
 Step back on "a" on ball of foot, just partial weight, knees straight, pelvis back.
 Draw lead foot back and step on "2," pelvis neutral.
+Repeat with trail foot.

 Note the drawing of the lead foot back on count 2 (and 4).
 Samba walks are sometimes called "pullies," referring to this pulling of the foot.
-Below, we'll see the Bota Fogos referred to as "pushies."
+Below, we'll see the bota fogos referred to as "pushies."

 Side Samba Walk